 When you seek medical treatment, you expect a high level of care from healthcare professionals.
-However, a doctor’s quality of care extends beyond the medical knowledge they have stored in their head.
+However, a doctor’s quality of care extends beyond the medical knowledge they have stored in their heads.
 A recent article from the American Medical Association tells us that the assumptions doctors make about patients affect their care.

 When it comes to medical mistakes, one thing that people do not often think about is the assumptions that doctors make about patients.
 As humans, often make assumptions about people without even realizing it.